 Mindfulness Meditation For Nurses

 During the coronavirus pandemic, managing nurse stress has become more important now than ever before.
-COVID has brought with it extra hours on the job, required moves for some, and caused additional stress due to fears of contracting the virus at the workplace.
-The behind-the-scenes things nurses deal with bring levels of stress that most people cannot begin to relate to.
+COVID has brought extra hours on the job, required moves for some, and caused additional stress due to fears of contracting the virus at the workplace.
+The behind-the-scenes things nurses deal with bring stress levels that most people cannot begin to relate to.

 What is Mindfulness?